skowronskid/skowronskid.github.io/README.md

   <p><b>Python,R, matplotlib</b></p>
   <ul>
     <li>The purpose of the project was to find a graph on the web where the data is presented incorrectly and redesign it.  </li>
-    <li>I found such graph on [The Economist](https://www.economist.com/graphic-detail/2021/10/12/the-imf-warns-that-the-global-economic-recovery-will-be-grossly-uneven)</li>
+    <li>I found such graph on <a href="https://www.economist.com/graphic-detail/2021/10/12/the-imf-warns-that-the-global-economic-recovery-will-be-grossly-uneven">The Economist</a></li>
     <li>First I redesigned it using ggplot2 and some time later I came back and made it even better using matplotlib. </li>
   </ul>
   <a href="https://github.com/skowronskid/projects/blob/main/data_visualisation/GDP_forecasts_chart/Raport.ipynb"><span class="card-link-spanner"></span></a>